utybo/Shedinja/docs/src/KoinIntegration.md

 # Koin Integration

-Shedinja allows you to embed Shedinja modules within [Koin v2](https://insert-koin.io/) application.
+Shedinja allows you to embed Shedinja modules within [Koin v2/v3](https://insert-koin.io/) applications.
 It is compatible both ways: you can inject components from Koin into Shedinja and vice-versa.

 !> This functionality abuses internal `@PublishedApi` mechanisms and is experimental.